VirinchiDangeti/Selenium-MI-Page/README.md

 # Selenium-MI-Page

 Steps to Import the code
+1) Unzip the files and check the contents available in the Folder
-1) Open the eclipse.
+2) Open the eclipse.
 File-> Import-> Existing Maven dependencies.
-2) Once the importing is done we can see all the existing files.
+3) Once the importing is done we can see all the existing files.

 About the code:
 1) In Selenium Framework we have src/test/java where we have the main code of the program.
 In which we have 4 types of packages.